 Such documents requiring carefully worded drafting in order for the landlord to be able to recover their costs.

 At Hillary Cooper Law, we have the ability to carefully draft such

-Documents to peruse already drafted
+documents or to peruse already drafted

-Documents and the process of service charges to avoid the popular disputes that so often take place in the world of property law.
+documents and the process of service charges to avoid the popular disputes that so often take place in the world of property law.

-In relation to property insurance, this will fall onto both the tenant and the landlord both in different ways.
+In relation to property insurance, this will fall onto both the tenant and the landlord in different ways.
 In relation to the tenant, if they bring an item into a property, it is for them to have the appropriate insurance cover, however there are certain obligations on a landlord that they should fulfil in relation to property insurance.
-Majority of the information for these matters lie in the wording of the contract or tenancy agreement to which both the landlord and tenant sign.
+The majority of the information for these matters lie in the wording of the contract or tenancy agreement to which both the landlord and tenant sign.

 In order for this process to begin however, the leaseholder must admit to the breach, or such arrears.
-For the breach to be in relation to arrears, this provides complications to the landlord as a valid notice cannot be brought if arrears are of a total less that £350, or have been outstanding for less than three years.
+For the breach to be in relation to arrears, this provides complications to the landlord as a valid notice cannot be brought if arrears are of a total less than £350, or have been outstanding for less than three years.
 As it can be seen, this area brings about complications that may not be easily dealt with by the landlord, due to other obligations or the legal understanding necessary to adhere to the procedure, and to carry it out in the best way possible for the landlord.

 Here at Hillary Cooper Law with our vast experience and knowledge within Landlord and Tenant Law, Commercial and Residential Property Law and litigation – should it come to that – we can provide support, assistance and advice, every step of the way.

 Deeds of Variation are used in commercial and residential leases; where a landlord and a tenant agree to vary the terms of their lease.
 Such a need to vary one’s lease may arise where the terms of the lease are defective; where additional years are purchased by the tenant or where a party simply wishes to introduce new terms or remove old terms in the lease.